anodejs/anodejs/docs/APPREPO_SETUP.md

 });
 ```

-Notice that the only interface with ANODE in application is referring to environment variable ```PORT```.
+Notice that the only interface with ANODE in application, is the referral to environment variable ```PORT```.
 This variable is set by ANODE.
 The application is written in a way that allows it to run independently of ANODE.
-In case ```PORT``` is not defined, the application listens on local host port 5000.
+In case ```PORT``` is not defined, the application listens on local port 5000.

-ANODE system reserves name ```aaa.rrr``` for your application.
+ANODE system reserves name ```aaa.rrr``` for this application.

 Commit and push the changes to the origin.

-Use ```deploy status``` command of ANODE dashboard to see how fast your application got deployed.
+Use ```deploy status``` command on ANODE dashboard to see how fast the application got deployed.

-Try to access your application.
-In our example the application can be reached via https://aaa.rrr.myservice.net (if you have the domain ```myservice.com``` configured for the farm).
+Try to access the application.
+In our example the application can be reached via https://aaa.rrr.myservice.net (if the domain ```myservice.com``` [was assigned to the farm](https://github.com/anodejs/anodejs/blob/master/docs/SECURITY_SETUP.md#configure-domain-resolution)).
 If you don't have associated domain, you can reach the application as https://myanodefarm.cloudapp.net/aaa.rrr

 NOTE: Notice that you didn't have to install ```express``` node module in your repository, though your application uses it successfully.
 This works since ANODE comes with many popular node modules it uses by itself (```async```, ```express```, ```connect``` and ```request```, to mention a few).
 You can examine the full list in ```node_modules``` directory of the system repository.